KarolTrevizani/KarolTrevizani/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?color=7957d5&size=35&center=true&vCenter=true&width=1000&lines=Welcome+to+my+GitHub+profile!;My+name+is+Karoline+Trevizani;I'm+Software+Developer)](https://git.io/typing-svg)

-I'm currently working with Angola Cables, passionate about backend development with Python and Django, eager to collaborate on challenging projects.
-I'm continuously enhancing my skills in web development and server architecture.
-Always open to discussions on backend technologies and software design.
-And just so you know, I appreciate a good sense of humor 😄
+👋 Hey there!
+I'm Karol, a dedicated software developer at Angola Cables, specializing in backend development with Python and Django.
+I thrive on collaborating with teams to tackle challenging projects and am always eager to learn and grow in the realm of web development and server architecture.

+🚀 Currently, I'm sharpening my skills in web technologies and server design, seeking out opportunities to push boundaries and innovate in the digital space.
+Whether it's discussing backend technologies or brainstorming software design concepts, I'm always up for engaging conversations.

 <br>